Skip to main content

 • Single Leg Balance – Focus on keeping your weight balanced on your tripod foot (Don’t know what this is?
 We have a blog coming soon but essentially evenly dispersing your weight over the base of your big toe, the base of your little toe, and your heel) this exercise is great because it will help you learn to incorporate your ‘new’ feet into normal movements (like squatting down to play with your kid, walking your dog, lifting heavy things up and down, etc.)

-Strengthen Your Foot Through Progressive Overload
+Strengthen Your Foot Through Progressive Overload:

 Please remember that despite the same exercises, your journey and experience are unique.
 Start small with these exercises.
 We suggest starting with minimal work and increasing it over time.
 Doing 30 seconds of each soft-tissue drill 1x daily (we like doing it while watching TV or waiting for eggs to cook in the morning).
 As well as doing 2 sets of 10 reps of each of the strengthening exercises every other day (add them between reps at the gym or while brushing your teeth).